selim13/airbnb-demo-frontend/README.md

 ## Deploy

-Deploy the production static build of this project to the [now.sh](https://zeit.co/now) instance with [now-cli](https://github.com/zeit/now-cli):
+Deploy production static build of this project to the [now.sh](https://zeit.co/now) instance with [now-cli](https://github.com/zeit/now-cli):